-- EHT5: Condition and resilience indicators for coral reefs, seagrass meadows, islands, estuaries, shoals and inter-reefal habitats are on a trajectory towards at least good condition at local, regional and Reef-wide scales - BT2: Trends in the availability and condition of habitat for species of conservation concern are improving at Reef-wide and regionally relevant scales.
+- EHT5: Condition and resilience indicators for coral reefs, seagrass meadows, islands, estuaries, shoals and interreefal habitats are on a trajectory towards at least good condition at local, regional and Reef-wide scales - BT2: Trends in the availability and condition of habitat for species of conservation concern are improving at Reefwide and regionally relevant scales

-Table 25.
-RRAS Component end of partnership outcome performance measures
+Table 21.
+RRAS Component end of partnership outcome performance me asures Table 21.
+This of component end of particleship outcome performance me 454105